Ed94/gencpp/docs/Parser_Algo.md

 ### Lexer

 The lex procedure does the lexical pass of content provided as a `StrC` type.
-The tokens are stored (for now) in `gen::parser::Lexer_Tokens`.
+The tokens are stored (for now) in `Lexer_Tokens`.

 Fields: